 Fine motor skills are something lots of kids need help with.
-This week we did a simple turkey craft to help strengthen those fine motor skills.
+This week we did a simple Thanksgiving craft to help strengthen those fine motor skills.

 A variety of dried beans, split peas, pasta, and even rice (we used rainbow rice) will give your child plenty of choices and colors to craft with.
 A paper plate makes a nice palette to display all the dried beans, etc.

-Once the kids are ready to craft, trace their hand on the center of a paper plate.
+Use a pen or pencil to trace each child’s hand on the center of a paper plate.
 Paper plates are stronger than regular paper, which tends to be too flimsy for the weight of all the dried beans once the craft dries.

 Use paintbrushes to apply craft glue inside the hand print.
 You will need a thick layer to keep beans in place.